ixanza/tranquility/README.md

 ### ENB

-Tranquillity comes with [Silent Horizons ENB](https://www.nexusmods.com/skyrimspecialedition/mods/21543) included.
+Tranquility comes with [Silent Horizons ENB](https://www.nexusmods.com/skyrimspecialedition/mods/21543) included.

 If you want a different ENB.
 You can choose from a wide variety of ENBs on the Nexus that support Cathedral Weathers.
 To replace the ENB installed.
 Delete the enbcache folder, enbseries folder, enbseries.ini and replace those with the new ENB.
 You don't have to delete the enblocal.ini as that contains tweaks that don't affect how it looks but rather things like screenshot formats, vsync settings.